 Task queues come in two flavors, push and pull.
 The manner in which the Task Queue service dispatches task requests to worker services is different for the different queues.

-Push queues dispatch requests at a reliable, steady rate.
-They guarantee reliable task execution.
+Push queues run tasks by delivering HTTP requests to App Engine worker services.
+They dispatch these requests at a reliable, steady rate and guarantee reliable task execution.
 Because you can control the rate at which tasks are sent from the queue, you can control the workers' scaling behavior and hence your costs.

 Pull queues do not dispatch tasks at all.
 They depend on other worker services to "lease" tasks from the queue on their own initiative.
-Pull queues give you more power and flexibility over when and where tasks are processed, but they also require you to to do more queue management.
-When a task is leased the leasing program declares a deadline.
-The task must either complete or be deleted by the time the deadline arrives, otherwise the Task Queue service will allow it to be leased to another worker.
+Pull queues give you more power and flexibility over when and where tasks are processed, but they also require you to do more process management.
+When a task is leased the leasing worker declares a deadline.
+By the time the deadline arrives the worker must either complete the task and delete it or the Task Queue service will allow another worker to lease it.

 Tip: In some cases Google Cloud Pub/Sub is a good alternative to pull queues.

 One typical push queue use case is a "slow" operation.
 Consider a social network messaging system.
 Every time a user sends a message, the network needs to update the followers of the sender.
 This can be a very time-consuming operation.
-The application can enqueue a task for every message which will be delivered to a worker asynchronously.
+Using a push queue, the application can enqueue a task for each message as it arrives to be dispatched to a worker service for processing.
 When the worker receives the task request, it can retrieve the sender's list of followers and update the DB for each one.
-The worker can be made even more efficient by enqueuing another push task for each database update.
+The worker can be made even more efficient by enqueuing another pushtask for each database update.

 Another use for push queues is scheduled tasks.
 Imagine an application that implements an ad campaign.
 A group of tasks written to send out emails can be added to a push queue with instructions to withhold the tasks until a specified time in the future.
 When the due date arrives, the Task Queue service will begin to issue requests to execute the tasks.